 This section provides information on the requirements for a new owner who’s a member of a partly exempt VAT group acquiring a business as a TOGC.

-5.2 General rules for partly exempt VAT groups
+5.1 General rules for partly exempt VAT groups

-In practice, the representative member must account for output tax in relation to the supply by the group and recover the input tax incurred in relation to the supply to the group in accordance with the partial exemption method in operation.
-But, the input tax cannot be attributed to the self-supply itself.
+In practice, the representative member must account for output tax in relation to the supply by the group and recover the input tax incurred in relation to the supply to the group, in accordance with the partial exemption method in operation.
+But the input tax cannot be attributed to the self-supply itself.

 The self-supply will not be triggered in relation to:

 any assets which were assets of the previous owner more than 3 years before the date of the transfer

 any assets which are zero-rated or exempt (for example zero-rated or exempt freehold or leasehold interests in land)

-5.3 Value for VAT purposes of the supply made to and by the representative member
+5.2 Value for VAT purposes of the supply made to and by the representative member

 In a case where the seller’s partial exemption recovery rate (during the partial exemption tax year in which the assets were purchased) is equal to or less than the buyer’s recovery rate (during the partial exemption tax year in which the assets were acquired) the VAT charge will be reduced to nil, although no tax will be refunded.